msesma/Karchitec/README.md

-Paraguas
+Karchitec
 ================

-#Current weather and hourly forecast
+#Kotlin RSS reader using Google android architecture components libraries

 Pet project for testing several technologies:
 - Kotlin
+- MVVM architecture Slightly modifoed (It has a presenter :D)
-- MVP architecture
+- Google architecture components
 - Dagger 2 Dependency injection
-- RxJava 2
-- Retrofit Rx
-- Firebase Job dispatcher
-- Android wear face with weather support
 - Constraint layout
-- MockWebServer based Unit testing for RxJava
+- MockWebServer based Unit testing for RxJava (Pending)
-- Espresso tests
+- Espresso tests (Pending)

-Shows the Current weather and hourly forecast for the next 36 hours.
-Android location  permissions are supported by means of Easypermissions library (https://github.com/googlesamples/easypermissions).
-Storage permission must be granted manually, but it is only necessary for disk logging.
+Simple RSS reader still in an early stage.
+It is mostly a pet project to test the architecture components in kotlin.
+I've extracted the view to a decorator class in order to maintain the activities as clean as possible.
+I've also added a presenter for removing the not Data related logic from the ViewModel.